Caio Rosa

-Caio Rosa Alves (born 9 March 2001) is a Brazilian footballer who plays as a forward.
+Caio Rosa Alves, known as Caio Rosa (born 9 March 2001) is a Brazilian footballer who plays as a forward.

 Career

 Cruzeiro

 Rosa was promoted to Cruzeiro's senior team after his good performances at the 2020 Copa São Paulo de Futebol Júnior.
 He made his professional debut on January 29, 2020 coming in the 61st minute of the match against Villa Nova at 2020 Campeonato Mineiro.
 Due to Cruzeiro's hard financial and administrative situation, which resulted in several coach's change, Rosa was promoted and demoted to youth teams several times along that year.
 In September, after several good performances at the Campeonato Brasileiro Sub-20, Rosa was definitely promoted to the senior team.
 On October 1, he debuted at the 2020 Campeonato Brasileiro Série B coming in the 56th minute of the match against Ponte Preta.
 On October 5, Rosa signed with UAE Pro League's team Sharjah FC for a US$600,000 fee.